arunnandam/Obesity-Risk-Prediction/Instructions.md

 4. Tested across different clsssification models and tested the metrics.
 5. Cross Validation and HyperParameter Tuning.
 6. Plotting Predictions Distribution.

+Step 4: Creating Data Ingestion

+- The purpose of data ingestion is to create ingestion class that reads our data from given source and return the paths.
+We can also create artifacts folder, so that they will be stored.

+1. Create DataIngestionConfig and DataIngestion classes
+2. DataIngestionConfig - a dataclass that defines the paths of the train, test, raw_data
+3. DataIngestion -  To initiate the data ingestion process
+4. Logging and exceptions are loaded to log the info and track the custom exceptions.